 - Nothing about mattresses’ effect on back pain.
 The most recent review I found, from 2016, sums it up: “There is no high quality evidence currently available to the support advice to use a particular type of mattress for the treatment of chronic low-back pain.”

 - Nothing much on sleep position.
-Only this paper on instinctive sleeping positions observed in less-modern cultures, which has amusing photos of the author demonstrating “native” sleeping positions in a Speedo.
+Only this paper on instinctive sleeping positions observed in less-modern cultures, which has amusing photos of the author demonstrating “native” sleeping positions in a Speedo:

 Even the website Healthline, which tries to convince Google and readers that it’s smart by wantonly linking to as many studies as possible, resorts to mostly anecdotal evidence and speculation in its article on sleeping on the floor.

-I figured sleeping on the floor would be just like camping.
+I figured sleeping on the floor would be just like camping in my living room.

 With just a yoga mat for padding on a laminate floor, my arms and legs fell asleep more than I did.
 And every night around 3 AM, my lower back woke me up screaming, “F you!” and didn’t stop until Kim emerged from her now spacious bed telling me it was time to get up.

-Other bloggers’ posts on sleeping on the floor said it got better after about a week.
-I tried powering through.
+Other bloggers’ posts on sleeping on the floor said it got better after about a week, so I powered through.
 No improvement.

-It’s not what you get from too much slouching on a couch or from lifting heavy boxes the wrong way.
+It’s not the same pain you get from too much slouching on a couch or from lifting heavy boxes the wrong way.
 It’s a duller version of what you get from doing back extensions.
 Exercise pain.
 Good pain.

 I felt extra open-minded and creative.

 Challenging the convention of sleeping on a bed seemed to turn off complacent mode in my consciousness.
-Like fasting, traveling, and other new things to try we recommend on this blog, sleeping on the floor proved to be a way to “act your way to a new way of thinking.”
+Like fasting, traveling, and other new things to try I mess around with on this blog, it proved to be a way to “act your way to a new way of thinking.”

 If only I could find a way to be less delirious and drowsy at the same time.

 After a nightmarish first two-and-a-half weeks, I was becoming a sleeping on the floor believer.

 …Of me doing it, not her.

-On the downside, sleeping in separate rooms meant less hanky panky and fewer late-night chats.
-But both Kim and I were okay with those sacrifices if it meant better sleep.
+Oh well.
+Both Kim and I were okay with those sacrifices if it meant better sleep.